5 minutes read time.

 There can be many reasons for a friend becoming unresponsive.
 They could be swamped at work, feeling overwhelmed and burnt out – or maybe they just lost their phone.
 But withdrawing is also a telltale early sign of declining mental health.
 If you’re worried about a mate and think they might be struggling, here are some tips on how to get through to them.

 You may notice your friend doing things like:

 Any of these signs could indicate that they’re not feeling too great, even if they don’t tell you as much.

 Some guys find it hard to admit when they’re struggling, and just want to ‘put on a brave face’.
 But having real conversations and opening up can really help boost someone’s mood.
 Your acknowledgement that they’re going through some tough stuff can help your friend feel more supported and less likely to isolate themselves.

-It can be hard trying to engage a friend when they’re full of negative talk or don’t seem interested in chatting.
+It can be hard trying to engage a mate when they’re full of negative talk or don’t seem interested in chatting.
 But we’re all for bumbling through these awkward conversations anyway.
 Just letting them know you’re there for them can be a huge help.

 Worried about what to say?
 Here are some suggestions on how to have a decent conversation.